maxtaco/tamejs/README.md

         console.log ("hello");
     }

-Here is a parallel DNS resolver that'll exit as soon as the last of your resolutions completes:
+Here is a parallel DNS resolver that will ll exit as soon as the last of your resolutions completes: